kavyadave1996/Software-testing-/task-1-random/documentation/Arpita/test 1 Mime_type_README.md

 # Hypothesis test for valid mime_type function
 This phase 1 of our project aims to test a function using hypothesis library and evaluate the validity of the function.
 For the 1st test we are using mime_type function.

 #Key properties of the function

-The function mainly takes string input with only one backshash.
+- Input is string

+- Input can contain only one backslash

+- output is string same as input.